What Happens After Treatment for Stomach Cancer?

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
-Living with Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this.
+Understanding Recurrence gives more detailed information on this.

 In other people, the cancer may never go away completely.
 These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-When Cancer Doesn’t Go Away talks more about this.
+Managing Cancer as a Chronic Illness talks more about this.

 If you have completed treatment, your doctors will still want to watch you closely.
 It is very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you are having and may do exams and lab or imaging tests to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

 Most doctors recommend careful follow-up, with a physical exam and review of symptoms every 3 to 6 months for the first few years, then at least yearly after that.
 Lab tests might also be done.
 Scans are not usually needed at each visit, but should be done if there are any suspicious symptoms or physical findings.